Spreads In Tarot – How Cards Are Used In Tarot

 Each spread is used for a certain specific query.

-If you select three cards in a three card spread, the first card tells about the past.
+In a three-card spread, the first card represents the past.

-The second card tells about the present and the third card tells about the future.
+The second card discusses the present, and the third discusses the future.

 Single Card Spreads

-Single card spreads are sometimes also used in yes and no tarot.
+Single card spreads can also answer yes or no questions in tarot.

 Sun tarot